Visual Disentangled Diffusion Autoencoders: Scalable Counterfactual Generation for Foundation Models: Conclusion and Future Work

 In this work, we introduced Visual Disentangled Diffusion Autoencoders (DiDAE), a scalable framework that enables efficient, gradient-free counterfactual generation by wrapping foundation models with disentangled dictionary learning.
 Our extensive evaluation demonstrates that DiDAE outperforms gradient-based baselines by orders of magnitude in speed and non-adversarial robustness on foundation model embeddings and outperforms all explainers besides SCE on ResNets trained from scratch.
 By integrating DiDAE into the Counterfactual Knowledge Distillation (CFKD) loop, we achieved state-of-the-art performance in mitigating ``Clever Hans'' strategies on foundation model probes, effectively scaling robust model correction to complex, real-world benchmarks where traditional methods struggle.

 Looking forward, DiDAE's gradient-free mechanism enables extensions beyond continuous image domains.
 By operating via semantic embedding manipulation rather than input-space optimization, this framework offers a promising path for generating counterfactuals in discrete modalities such as natural language, graphs, and protein structures.
 Additionally, the modular nature of our approach allows for the integration of more powerful generative backbones.
 Future iterations could leverage latent diffusion models like Stable Diffusion~\cite{rombach2022high} combined with advanced inversion techniques~\cite{huberman2024edit} to further enhance the realism and editability of counterfactual explanations.
+Finally, while our current implementation relies on linear disentanglement, extending DiDAE to non-linear representations such as sparse autoencoders \cite{gao2025scalingSAE} may enable the discovery of richer latent features, further improving the fidelity and controllability of counterfactual explanations.